tamberg/pi-cam/README.md

 # Pi Cam
 A Raspberry Pi based time lapse camera, work in progress.

+> Note: We assume you use a MacOS computer

 ## Take pictures
 - Plug in the power
 - Wait for the Pi to start up